Your Android phone will use gestures because of one button

 Google's Android P beta software brings radical change to the way that you'll navigate an Android phone.
 As with the iPhone X, Android P is all about gestures.
-Case in point: you swipe up from the bottom to see an overview of all your apps and to open the app drawer, and swipe left and right to select apps.
+Case in point: You swipe up from the bottom to see an overview of all your apps and to open the app drawer, and swipe left and right to select apps.

 It'd be tempting to point to the iPhone X as Google's chief inspiration.
 After all, the iPhone X, which launched this past September, relies exclusively on gestures, or swipes, to navigate the phone, after Apple dramatically removed the iPhone's iconic home button.